simonnickel/snap/README.md

 ### snap-app-template + snap-template-shared

 [snap-app-template](https://github.com/simonnickel/snap-app-template) is a Xcode project with a base setup of the SNAP package suite.
 The app comes with a basic structure, navigation and infrastructure.
 It is used as a template to quickly setup a new app.
-The [snap-template-shared](https://github.com/simonnickel/snap-template-shared) package contains shared code to use for the snap-app-template.
+The [snap-template-shared](https://github.com/simonnickel/snap-template-shared) package contains shared code to use with the snap-app-template.